alonitac/VMware25/tutorials/vcenter_intro.md

 >
 > Then restart your instance.

+Does your VM have IP address (different from `localhost`)?
+If not, try to change the VLAN ID of the port group the VM was provision in.

 Try to connect to your instance via SSH from the lab environment (outside vCenter) terminal: